fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

-# Proposal of a Micromagnetic Standard Problem for Ferromagnetic Resonance Simulations
+# Proposal of a micromagnetic standard problem for ferromagnetic resonance simulations

-Online repository for the paper.
+Online repository for the paper, avaliable at...

 ## Authors
 Alexander Baker, Shilei Zhang, Weiwei Wang, Gregory Ashton, Marijan Beg,